Microsensors used for sensational discovery

-At the workshop Prof. Lars Peter Nielsen wants to put forward the message to the participants: “You should always believe in your data!
+At the workshop, Prof. Lars Peter Nielsen put forward the message to the participants: “You should always believe in your data!
 Do not blame Unisense or somebody else that your experiments do not show what you expect.
 It might be that you are opening a door no one has entered before”.

 Unisense congratulates the research team on their great achievements!